|Volume III, Issue 1 |

 What happened in the 60’s to cause a whole generation to throw away a blessed heritage and despise all that was called “establishment?”
 How could a predominant value system collapse so quickly before the crooning philosophers from Liverpool?
 Why couldn’t established Christianity sustain a vibrant, guiding faith in a country filled with churches and Bibles?

 Today I recognize the value system instilled in my youth had the semblance of Christianity, but was disconnected from a living faith.
 I estimate that the Christianity my parents professed was more nominal than vital.
 You might say it was second hand, passed down generationally by precept, not faith.
 The moral precepts were mostly Christian in origin and kind, but lacked any power to claim their rightness.
 They were disconnected from their Author and His Book.
-They could easily be challenged and even be overcome.
+They could how can i online easily be challenged and even be overcome.
 It was a Christianity you could easily be talked out of.